tonkec/time_tracker/README.md

 2. Styling is not pixel perfect, there are many subtle differences between the provided design and the result.
    - Same like with filtering, even though styling is even a lesser challenge.
 I have done pixel perfect design many times but just did not have time to focus on that now.
 3. Toast messages to let the user know when there is an error for example in signing up/logging in
+4. Timers are now global, the same for all users, they are not connected to particular logged in user.
+   - Actually this was not specified in the task, but I guessed that each user should have had their own set of timers.